bentoml/Yatai/README.md

 -   If you have any feedback on the project, share it with the community in [GitHub Discussions](https://github.com/bentoml/BentoML/discussions) under the [BentoML repo](https://github.com/bentoml/BentoML/).
 -   Report issues you're facing and "Thumbs up" on issues and feature requests that are relevant to you.
--   Investigate bugs and reviewing other developer's pull requests.
+-   Investigate bugs and review other developers' pull requests.
 -   Contributing code or documentation to the project by submitting a GitHub pull request.
 See the [development guide](https://github.com/bentoml/yatai/blob/main/DEVELOPMENT.md).

 ## Licence